 How to Prune French Lavender

-While English Lavender is hardy and can be pruned aggressively (down to just above the woody section) after the flowers have faded in autumn, the French variety is far more sensitive and should be pruned with more care and preferably in spring rather than autumn.
+While English Lavender is hardy and can be pruned aggressively (down to just above the woody section) after the flowers have faded in autumn, the French variety is far more sensitive and should be pruned with more care.

 Should you cut down into the woody stems of Lavender?